shuxg2017/nlp-sentiment-analysis-classification/README.md

 ![concept space](https://github.com/shuxg2017/NLP-sentiment-analysis-classification/blob/master/results/concept_space.png)

 ## Conclusion
 Simple models are very easy to interpret.
 Complex models learn the dataset in a similar way which just like simple models, but much harder to interpret.
 See how I did simple model (logistic regression) to more complex model (very small lstm model).
-Now, we can move on to much complex models.
+Now, I can move on to much complex models.